Skip to Main Content

 Database Syntax

 Every database works differently.
 Consult with a librarian to 'translate' searches between databases.
-The link below provides some guidance for how to search using different platforms.
+The link below provides guidance on searching across different platforms.

 • Database syntax guide - A guide to database syntax provided by the Effective Practice and Organization of Care Cochrane Review group (EPOC).

-In addition to subject databases found in UMD Libraries' Database Finder list:
+In addition to subject databases found in the UMD Libraries' Database Finder list:

 ... consult the list of databases below for a more comprehensive search.